 Table of Contents

-For ultra-large scenes such as tourist attractions, urban blocks, and large commercial complexes covering areas exceeding hundreds of thousands of square meters or even millions of square meters, a single capture or a single large map mode cannot meet the requirements.
-To address this, Mega provides a city-scale ultra-large-scale spatial multi-map fusion feature.
-Using this feature can break through the original spatial usage limitations, enabling city-scale VPS positioning.
+For super-large scenes such as tourist attractions, urban blocks, and large commercial complexes covering areas exceeding hundreds of thousands of square meters or even millions of square meters, single-session collection or a single large map mode is insufficient.
+Therefore, Mega offers a city-level ultra-large-scale spatial multi-image fusion function.
+Using this function can break through the original spatial usage limitations, enabling city-level VPS positioning.

-It is recommended to use the multi-map fusion feature when the entire continuous space cannot be captured within a 2-hour duration.
+It is recommended to use the multi-image fusion function when the entire continuous space cannot be fully collected within a 2-hour duration.

 Note

-This feature requires developers to submit a request to the business team.
-We will unlock the fusion mapping permissions based on project requirements.
+This feature requires developers to apply through business contacts.
+We will unlock fusion mapping permissions based on project needs.

 route

-The standard solution to the ultra-large space problem is divide and conquer, logically splitting the entire large scene into multiple sub-areas that physically overlap with each other.
-Each sub-area is captured separately, and finally, all sub-areas are fused and optimized.
-This enables seamless roaming during runtime through dynamic loading.
+The standard solution for ultra-large spaces is divide and conquer.
+Divide the entire large scene logically into multiple physically overlapping sub-areas, collect each sub-area separately, and finally fuse and optimize all sub-areas.
+This enables seamless roaming through dynamic loading during runtime.

-• Divide the large scene by area, scene, or functional zones, with each sub-area covering no more than 100,000 square meters.
+• Divide the large scene by area, scene, or functional zones.
+Each sub-area should cover under 100,000 square meters.

-• Adjacent sub-areas must have at least 200 meters of completely overlapping paths.
+• Adjacent sub-areas must have at least a 200-meter completely overlapping path.
 The larger the overlapping area, the better the fused map.
-Ensure sufficient overlapping areas to optimize the fusion of adjacent sub-maps.
+Ensure sufficient overlap to optimize the fusion of adjacent sub-maps.

-• Choose areas with rich textures, avoiding large areas of white walls, glass, forests, etc.
+• Select texture-rich areas; avoid large areas of white walls, glass, forests, etc.

-• Ensure that the capture route in the overlapping paths is completely consistent, including the direction and specific route.
-Simply put, follow the previous capture route without any deviation.
+• Ensure the collection route in overlapping paths is completely identical, including direction and specific path.
+Simply put, follow the previous collection route without any deviation.

-• Try to complete the capture of adjacent sub-areas within similar timeframes to avoid scenarios like one being captured at noon and another at dusk (lighting differences may cause fusion failure).
+• Complete adjacent sub-area collections within similar timeframes to avoid significant lighting differences (e.g., one at noon, another at dusk), which may cause fusion failure.

-Use the GoPro Max panoramic camera for ultra-large space capture to ensure data quality and stitching efficiency.
+Use the GoPro Max panoramic camera for ultra-large space collection to ensure data quality and stitching efficiency.

 Next steps